balkce/beamform/README.md

 The direction of interest of all beamformers can be changed on-the-fly by writing to the topic /theta of type std::Float32 (0 is front, -90 is left, 90 is right, 180 is back).

 Note for MVDR: it uses only a small portion of the frequencies for speed.
 It decides which frequencies to use upon a frequency range and basic enery thresholding that can be configured in the mvdr.launch file.

+Note for LCMV: similar to MVDR, it uses only a small portion of the frequencies for speed.
+It also considers the positions of the interferences for nullifying effect.
+For this, beamform_config.yaml also stores the initial direction of interferences, and LCMV ignores the interference that have an absolute value greater than 180 and the ones that follow it in the interference list.
+Similar to the /theta topic, LCMV also listens for the /theta_interference topic, that uses a custom InterfTheta message with the following structure {id,angle}.
+If the interference id is outside the range [1,interference number] it will add another interference to the list.
+If the new angle of a current interference is too close to a current interference, it is eliminated.

 Note for GSC: it uses a dynamic mu that changes depending on the current sample SNR.
 To facilitate it's configuration, the gsc.launch file includes the values for the starting mu, the maximum mu, the filter size, if a VAD should be used (and its accompanying VAD threshold), and if the behavior of the mu value should be stored in an external text file (/home/user/mu_behavior.txt).